daler1313/Blog_Platform_API/README.md

 - Development of a powerful API for managing blog posts, comments and users.
 - Providing an easy way to create, edit and delete blog posts.
-- Implementation of a system of likes and dislikes for rating posts.
 - Providing a friendly user interface for working with the API through Swagger.

 ## Technologies used